WalletScrutiny/WalletScrutinyCom/_bearer/alluk-798.bitcoin.BTC.coldwallet.notes.md

 ## Analysis

-Since, all of the banknotes are "handmade", it follows that somebody must have seen the private keys prior to sealing.
+Since, all the banknotes are "handmade", it follows that somebody must have seen the private keys prior to sealing.